 A person conducting a business or undertaking (PCBU) should ask the supplier of abrasive materials, coatings and solvents used in the workplace, if the product is a hazardous chemical.
 If it is, the PCBU should ask the supplier for a safety data sheet (SDS).

 Some substances commonly encountered in the abrasive blasting industry may require health monitoring.
 These include lead and silica.
 The PCBU's requirements for health monitoring can be found in the Work Health and Safety Regulation 2011.

-For information on dusts, coatings and solvents, see hazards of abrasive blasting section of the Abrasive blasting Code of Practice 2021 (PDF, 1.14 MB).
+For information on dusts, coatings and solvents, see section 3 of the Abrasive blasting code of practice 2021 (PDF, 1.14 MB).